 When one person laughs, others tend to join in.
 Some people even have a special laugh that is highly contagious.
 This social aspect of laughter reveals its deeper value to mental health.
 We know that social connections are good for brain function.
 Very social people are less likely to develop dementia.
 So, when you share a good laugh, neurologic protective mechanisms are busy keeping the joke going.

 Research shows that laughter is a potent stimulator of endorphin release into the bloodstream.
-A study done in Finland used PET scanning to measure laughter-induced endogenous opioid release in 12 healthy males.
+A study done in Finland used positron emission tomography (PET) scanning to measure laughter-induced endogenous opioid release in 12 healthy males.
 First, the men sat in a room alone for 30 minutes.
-Then they watched funny videos with a group of friends.
-Social laughter triggered increased endogenous opioid release in the thalamus, caudate nucleus, and anterior insula portions of the brain.
+Then, they watched funny videos with a group of friends.
+Social laughter triggered increased endogenous opioid release in the thalamus, caudate nucleus and anterior insula portions of the brain.

-This feel good chemical had been sometimes referred to as your body’s natural morphine.
-The natural way of feeling good has no downside though.
+This feel-good chemical had been sometimes referred to as your body’s natural morphine.
+The natural way of feeling good has no downside, however.
 Except that you might become obsessed with reading the funny pages.

 Influence on Serotonin

-The SSRI antidepressant medications work by keeping serotonin around longer.
+The selective serotonin reuptake inhibitor (SSRI) antidepressant medications work by keeping serotonin around longer.
 This neurotransmitter helps improve mood and reduces anxiety.
 In one study, women with different levels of depression were treated with laughter therapy.
 For all the groups, serotonin levels increased and depression scores improved.
 Those who had the most severe depression seemed to benefit the most.

 Serotonin has many other effects besides just mood.
 It also helps regulate intestinal movement, wound healing, sleep patterns and sexual function.
 It’s not a stretch then to see that laughter might help with problems such as weight control and sexual dysfunction.

 It might not surprise you that laughter decreases stress, but research shows it also decreases the levels of stress hormones such as cortisol and epinephrine.
 These hormones are important when your body has to react to an emergency situation.
 However, with chronic stress, the hormones may stay elevated and damage your cells.
 Excess cortisol may cause:

 - Anxiety and depression